 1) Mild cases can take a ‘wait and see’ approach but they tend to get worse.
 Some cases can be treated with the removal of the scab and the application of Vetericyn 2-3 times a day until healed, but most cannot.

-2) Cut out the scab and underlying infected tissue as detailed below.
+2) Remove the scab and underlying infected tissue as detailed below.

-Ideally, a chicken with bumblefoot will be treated by an avian veterinarian.
-I do not have an avian vet locally and the following procedures are the ones I use on my chickens’ bumblefoot infections.
+Ideally, a chicken with bumblefoot will be treated by a poultry veterinarian.
+I do not have a poultry vet locally and the following procedures are the ones I use on my chickens’ bumblefoot infections.
 As unpleasant as the procedure is for me, I am always mindful that if I do not treat them, they will suffer.
 When the alternatives to not treating the bird are pain, death from the infection or euthanasia, I opt for treating my birds myself.

 The procedure is not complicated or technically challenging, but it can be time consuming and emotionally taxing to perform this graphic procedure on one’s pet.
 It generally takes about an hour to complete and while it can be done by one person, two makes it much easier.
 I find that performing this procedure is best done at the kitchen sink where adequate lighting, counter space and a water source are available.

 There is no question that this procedure is painful.
 My chickens appear to tolerate this procedure well, however, chickens do not react to or express pain in ways we are accustomed to expect: crying, wincing, cringing, whimpering, etc. While the bird remains stoic throughout the procedure, the calm demeanor is thought to have evolved as a defense mechanism for self-preservation in the wild so as not to attract attention from predators.
-The bumblefoot removal procedure is indeed painful for chickens, however, local anesthetics should only be administered by a veterinarian.
-At my request, my dog’s vet prescribed Metacam® for me to keep on-hand for pain relief, which is safe for use in chickens.
-I give my chickens a dose thirty minutes prior to the procedure whenever possible.
+The bumblefoot removal procedure is indeed painful for chickens, however, local anesthetics should only be administered by a veterinarian. (veterinarians can perform a nerve block with .5 to 1.0 ml 2% lidocaine/2% injectable) My dog’s vet prescribed meloxicam, brand name Metacam® for me to keep on-hand for pain relief, which is safe for use in chickens.
+(The dosage is .5mg/kg After weighing the bird, this calculator calculates the amount for the chicken’s weight.)
+I give my chickens a dose thirty minutes prior to the procedure.

-I always keep a basic first-aid kit handy and stocked with: Vetericyn VF, Betadine, triple antibiotic ointment, vitamins & electrolytes, sterile scalpels, non-stick gauze pads, Vetrap, tweezers, disposable gloves, Epsom salt and scissors.
+I always keep a basic first-aid kit handy and stocked with: Vetericyn VF, Betadine, triple antibiotic ointment, vitamins & electrolytes, sterile scalpels, non-stick gauze pads, Vetrap, tweezers, disposable gloves, Epsom salt, chlorhexadine 2% solution and scissors.

 PREPARATION & EQUIPMENT

 The affected foot is soaked in warm water and Epsom salt or warm water and Betadine and scrubbed for a general cleaning and to soften up the foot tissue.
-Vetericyn VF is then applied to kill bacteria remaining on the surface of the foot.
-Very mild cases of bumblefoot may then be treated by excising the scab with a scalpel, applying Vetericyn VF to the abscess, covering with non-stick gauze and wrapping the foot with Vetrap.
+Chlorhexadine 2% solution spray is then applied to kill bacteria remaining on the surface of the foot.
+Very mild cases of bumblefoot may then be treated by excising the scab with a scalpel, applying chlorhexadine or Vetericyn to the abscess, covering with non-stick gauze and wrapping the foot with Vetrap.
 Vetericyn is re-applied two to three times a day and covered until healed.
 Not all cases of bumblefoot respond to this superficial treatment, however.
 Stubborn or more advanced abscesses are surgically removed.
-In some instances, antibiotics (such as Tylan 50 or oxytetracycline injections ) may be necessary, however none of my bumblefoot cases have required antibiotics in order to heal.
+In some instances, antibiotics (such as Tylan 50 or oxytetracycline 200 mg intramuscular injections ) may be necessary, however none of my bumblefoot cases have required antibiotics in order to heal.